 Family: Solanaceae

-Green leaves have wavey edges, are small, and are alternately arranged.
-3 to 10 flowers grow close to the apex.
-They are star-shaped, white (sometimes there is a purple tinge) with a yellow center, and hang in pendant clusters.
+Their green leaves are small, have wavy edges, and are alternately arranged.
+Three to ten flowers grow close to the apex.
+They are star-shaped, white (sometimes with a purple tinge), with a yellow center, and hang in pendant clusters.
 Fruit is small, glossy black, and contains numerous seeds within.
 They readily fall off once ripe.

 Plant Uses: